vince-riv/argo-diff/README.md

 If the event is for a pull request, argo-diff will comment on the associated pull request with markdown displaying the diff of the manifests.

-Argo-diff will not run (but may stil produce status checks) in the following situations:
+Argo-diff will not run (but may still produce status checks) in the following situations:
 - Base branch of the pull request (branch in which the PR will be merged) is not the target revision for the Argo application. (eg: Your Argo application targets `production`, but your PR is to be merged into `dev`.)